bsharabi/CarSmartAI/README.md

 - `functionGoing(self)`: Determines which function to execute based on the current mode.
 - `run(self)`: Main loop that continuously checks and executes the current function.

 ## Settings Configuration
 The `settings.py` file contains various configuration options for the robot, including motor settings, servo settings, and line-following parameters.
 Adjust these settings according to your hardware setup and preferences.

+## Contributing
+Please fork this repository and submit pull requests for any improvements or bug fixes.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.